- Home

 Wellness exams are conducted by primary care physicians, and The University of Kansas Health System offers comprehensive primary care for people of all ages.
 Primary care services are available at several community locations throughout the Kansas City metro region.

 Our comprehensive team includes more than 120 board-certified physicians, advanced practice nurse providers and physician assistants.
-A provider who focuses on family medicine, geriatric medicine, internal medicine or pediatric medicine can be chosen to best meet the particular needs of each individual.
+A provider who focuses on family medicine, geriatric medicine, internal medicine or pediatric medicine can be chosen to best meet the needs of a person.

-As part of an academic medical center, patients have access to the latest in preventative care and collaborative care with nationally-recognized subspecialists.
+As part of an academic medical center, patients have access to the latest in preventive and collaborative care with nationally recognized subspecialists.

 Find a doctor